Performance Breakdown

 The bulky frame means it won’t be as agile as a Dyson or Tineco.
 It feels heavier when cleaning carpets in its upright configuration.

-Using it in lift-away mode removes some excess weight, but it becomes a bit too light on hard surfaces.
+Using it in lift-away mode removes some excess weight but becomes too light on hard surfaces.

 This product isn’t the best option for pet owners since it lacks the Zero-M feature that prevents hair from wrapping on the brush roll.
 So you’ll have to look elsewhere if you need something that will work for such.